ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop3.md

 If we have even a modest desktop computer we could have 8 cores available to us.
 If we were to divide our workflow among these 8 cores we could reduce the total execution time from 100 minutes, down to just 12.5 minutes.
-The exact same calculations are being done, but because we have deployed 8x as much resources, we can get the job done in 1/8th of the time.
+The exact same calculations are being done (e.g. there is no optimization), but because we have deployed 8x as much resources, we can get the job done in 1/8th of the time.
 This is what we call task based parallelism.

 A high level approach to using multiple cores is the controller/worker approach.
-The **controller/worker approach** is a method of organizing bash scripts to enable modularity and reusability, which is particularly useful for parallel workflows.
+The **controller/worker approach** is a method of organizing scripts to enable modularity and reusability, which is particularly useful for parallel workflows.
 Here's how it works and why it's beneficial:

 1. **Controller Script**
     - The controller script orchestrates the workflow.